 Even though the average home price in Vancouver is an absurdly high $1.4 million, it’s still about $200,000 less than the median home price in San Francisco.

-For Americans living in lower cost of living areas, there are plenty of lower cost of living areas in Canada as well.
+For Americans living in lower-cost-of-living areas, there are plenty of lower-cost areas in Canada as well.

 Our Children Can Take Advantage Of Canada Too

 In addition to recommending all adult Americans seeking financial independence migrate to Canada, there’s also a way for our children to take advantage of Canada too.
 The best life hack is when you can help your children as well.

 One of the reasons why I became a high school tennis coach was because I wanted to learn how to interact with teenage boys before my own boy becomes a teenager in 2031.
 It may sound crazy to prepare so far in advance to be a better father, but I figure why not try?
 Planning is free to do.